If you have a local storefront or service-area, or your business is geographically-based in some way, then you should be investing in Local SEO.

 - Moz Local

-- Yext ( I’ve read a case study that make me wary of recommending Yext — check here. ) Although Yext says in this article that only the ‘enhanced content’ is removed when you cancel the Yext Power Listing service.
+- Yext ( I've read a case study that make me wary of recommending Yext -- check here. ) Although Yext says in this article that only the 'enhanced content' is removed when you cancel the Yext Power Listing service.
+There are some listings that can ONLY be gained via Yext because of their exclusive partnership, but I find the high monthly price of Yext is not justified for what you are actually getting.

 These citation services are completed by hand by a person.
 We work with both Bright Local and White Spark for major citation projects.